lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 Prediction Schema
 -----------------
 For Lightly it's required to store a prediction schema.
-The schema helps the Lightly Platform to correctly identify and display classes.
+The schema defines the format of the predictions and helps the Lightly Platform to correctly identify and display classes.
 It also helps to prevent errors as all predictions which are loaded are validated against this schema.

+Every schema must include the type of the predictions for this task.
-For classification and object detection the prediction schema must include all the categories and ids.
-For other tasks such as keypoint detection it can be useful to store additional information like edges between keypoints.
+For classification and object detection the prediction schema must also include all the categories and their corresponding ids.
+For other tasks, such as keypoint detection, it can be useful to store additional information like which keypoints are connected with each other by an edge.

 You can provide all this information to Lightly by adding a `schema.json` to the directory of the respective task.
 The schema.json file must have a key `categories` with a corresponding list of categories following the COCO annotation format.
-It must also have a key `task_description` indicating the type of predictions.
-The `task_description` must be one of:
+It must also have a key `task_type` indicating the type of the predictions.
+The `task_type` must be one of:

  - classification
  - object-detection